 Who’s who in the office?

 Maeve is the Director for 350Vermont.
 She works on soup to nuts: grassroots organizing, event planning, outreach, fundraising, and operations.
 Maeve’s academic background is in river science & engineering, and she completed a Ph.D. in Civil & Environmental Engineering at UVM.
-Although she is still involved with river projects in the Northeast, she is a devoted mom, climate activist, yoga teacher, gardener, and bike commuter.
+Although she is still involved with river projects in the Northeast, she also is a devoted mom, climate activist, yoga teacher, gardener, and bike commuter.

 Katherine Quaid, Assistant Director, email@example.com

 Katherine is the Assistant Director for 350Vermont.
 She recently moved here from her home state of Oregon and has a background in social justice philanthropy and grassroots fundraising.
 Katherine is excited to join the Vermont community and will be managing 350VT’s intern program and assisting in operations, fundraising, and communications.
 In her spare time, Katherine is learning pyrography, sugaring, and how not to fall while cross country skiing.